Johann Radon: Life

 Radon was born in Tetschen, Bohemia, Austria-Hungary, now Děčín, Czech Republic.
 He received his doctoral degree at the University of Vienna in 1910.
 He spent the winter semester 1910/11 at the University of Göttingen, then he was an assistant at the German Technical University in Brno, and from 1912 to 1919 at the Technical University of Vienna.
 In 1913/14, he passed his habilitation at the University of Vienna.
 Due to his near-sightedness, he was exempt from the draft during wartime.

 In 1919, he was called to become Professor extraordinarius at the newly founded University of Hamburg; in 1922, he became Professor ordinarius at the University of Greifswald, and in 1925 at the University of Erlangen.
 Then he was Ordinarius at the University of Breslau from 1928 to 1945.

 After a short stay at the University of Innsbruck he became Ordinarius at the Institute of Mathematics of the University of Vienna on 1 October 1946.
 In 1954/55, he was rector of the University of Vienna.

 In 1939, Radon became corresponding member of the Austrian Academy of Sciences, and in 1947, he became a member.
 From 1952 to 1956, he was Secretary of the Class of Mathematics and Science of this Academy.
 From 1948 to 1950, he was president of the Austrian Mathematical Society.

 Johann Radon married Maria Rigele, a secondary school teacher, in 1916.
 They had three sons who died young or very young.
-Their daughter Brigitte, born in 1924, obtained a Ph.D. in mathematics at the University of Innsbruck and married the Austrian mathematician Erich Bukovics in 1950.
-Brigitte lives in Vienna.
+Their daughter Brigitte (1924–2020) obtained a Ph.D. in mathematics at the University of Innsbruck and married the Austrian mathematician Erich Bukovics in 1950.